xerolinux/XeroWiki/docs/plasma.md

 ![type:video](https://www.youtube.com/embed/v0UPif52i5A)

 The script might change, so please use the above video only as a reference.
-For example now instead of prompting if you want repos & toolkit it will add them from the beginning as they are requred for best experience.
+Please keep that in mind.

 <p align="center">
     <img src="https://i.imgur.com/TOZNp4j.png" alt="shot">